Play-by-mail game: Advantages and disadvantages of PBM gaming

 Judith Proctor noted that play-by-mail games have a number of advantages.
 These include (1) plenty of time—potentially days—to plan a move, (2) never lacking players to face who have "new tactics and ideas", (3) the ability to play an "incredibly complex" game against live opponents, (4) meeting diverse gamers from far-away locations, and (5) relatively low costs.
 In 2019, Rick McDowell, designer of Alamaze, compared PBM costs favorably with the high cost of board games at Barnes & Noble, with many of the latter going for about $70, and a top-rated game, Nemesis, costing $189.
-Andrew Greenberg pointed to the high number of players possible in a PBM game, comparing it to his past failure at attempting once to host a live eleven-player Dungeons and Dragons Game.
+Andrew Greenberg pointed to the high number of players possible in a PBM game, comparing it to his past failure at attempting once to host a live eleven-player Dungeons & Dragons Game.
 Flagship noted in 2005 that "It's normal to play these ... games with international firms and a global player base.
 Games have been designed that can involve large numbers of players – much larger than can gather for face-to-face gaming."
 Finally, some PBM games can be played for years, if desired.

 Greenberg identified a number of drawbacks for play-by-mail games.
 He stated that the clearest was the cost, because most games require a setup cost and a fee per turn, and some games can become expensive.
 Another drawback is the lack of face-to-face interaction inherent in play-by-mail games.
 Finally, game complexity in some cases and occasional turn processing delays can be negatives in the genre.